DecenterApps/MatchChannels/etherships/README.md

 ## Build procedure

-Code consists of 2 main parts the solidity code located in /solidity folder and the library code located in /library.
+Code consists of 2 main parts: the Solidity code located in /solidity folder and the library code located in /library.

 To run the smart contract run `truffle develop` (you'll need the latest version of truffle installed)

 In the `truffle develop` console run `migrate --reset` to compile and deploy the contracts to local testnet.

-To deploy on the kovan testnet run `migrate --network=kovan --reset`
+To deploy on the Kovan testnet run `migrate --network=kovan --reset`

 In order to run tests first run `yarn install` or `npm install` and then `test` in truffle develop console.